House Votes to Repeal Obamacare

 - Various taxes are eliminated including excise taxes, medical device taxes, etc.

 The next step in the process is the U.S. Senate will consider the AHCA House bill.
 At this point, several organizations oppose this bill and it is not expected to pass the Senate vote, but we will provide updates.
-Contact the Anders Health Care Services Team with questions on how the proposed bill could affect your organization.
+Contact the Anders Health Care Services Group with questions on how the proposed bill could affect your organization.